Latvia

 • If a new collective agreement is not concluded within two years after the expiry of the previous one, either party has the right to unilaterally withdraw from the agreement’s application, provided that the other party is given six months’ written notice in advance

-• If the downtime exceeds five consecutive working days, the employer may reduce the compensation paid during this period to 70 percent, provided that the employee’s retained remuneration does not fall below the minimum monthly wage, pro-rated according to the agreed working hours.
+• If the downtime exceeds five consecutive working days, the employer may reduce the compensation paid during this period to 70%, provided that the employee’s retained remuneration does not fall below the minimum monthly wage, pro-rated according to the agreed working hours.
 If the downtime lasts more than four consecutive weeks and the employee does not agree to the reduction in downtime compensation, they will have the right to terminate the employment contract immediately

 Employer implications/action needed N/A